 (3) If brokerage does not specify another amount, the Authority’s reimbursement shall include:

 (a) The base rate established in the Authority’s fee schedule posted on the OHP Web page at www.oregon.gov/OHA/HSD/OHP/Pages/Fee-Schedule.aspx.
+Fee schedule rates are the same for both governmental and private providers.
 The base rate for NEMT ground and air ambulances includes:

 (A) Any procedures or services provided, all medications, non-reusable supplies or oxygen and all direct or indirect costs.
 “Indirect costs” include general operating costs, personnel costs, neonatal intensive care teams employed by the ambulance subcontractor, use of reusable equipment and any other miscellaneous medical items or special handling that may be required in the course of transport;